shon/shon.github.io/content/blog/exploring-outline.md

 5. Pricing: At a price of $10 per month for 10 users, it's a very affordable solution.

-These are the most compelling reasons for the switch.
+These were the most compelling reasons for the switch.
 As we begin using the platform, we'll also be able to explore other features like better content organization, APIs, and advanced access controls.

-PS: Will send out invites to join outline.

 ## Update (Sept 20th, 2025)
 - Migrated to outline for a week's trial.
 Team seems convinced.